NareshKumarGroup/Home/_posts/2025-06-20-Congratulations-Maryam-PhD.md

     </div>

     <h3>Congratulations, Dr. Maryam!</h3>
     <p>We are thrilled to celebrate Maryam's successful completion of her PhD!
-Her dedication, passion, and perseverance have been an inspiration to everyone in the Naresh Research Group and beyond.</p>
+Her dedication, passion, and perseverance have been an inspiration to everyone in the Kumar Group and beyond.</p>

     <blockquote>
         <p>“Today I officially graduate, and I couldn’t be prouder.<br/>